Skip to the main navigationSkip to the content

 • providing a range of other services that enhance the visitor experience.

-The Museum of Australian Democracy at Old Parliament House’s Strategic Plan for 2009-12 identifies our key objectives, priorities and measures of success.
-It is available for download here, along with our organisation structure:
+The Museum of Australian Democracy at Old Parliament House Strategic Framework for 2018-23 identifies our key objectives, priorities and measures of success.

 Our Client Service Charter